7 DIY Hacks to Greatly Improve Your Spanish Accent

 2. Pay Attention to Accent Marks

 As mentioned previously, Spanish pronunciation follows regular rules.
-So it shouldn’t surprise you that there is a very simple rule for knowing which syllable gets the stress in a Spanish word.
+So it shouldn’t surprise you that there’s a very simple rule for knowing which syllable gets the stress in a Spanish word.
 It breaks down like this:

 By default, put the stress on the second-to-last syllable of a word.
 Casa (house), manzana (apple), domingo (Sunday), and amarillo (yellow) are all words that follow this example.

 The only exceptions are words that end in consonants other than “n” and “s.”
 In these cases, stress the last syllable of the word.
-Think of words like hablar (talk), ordenador (computer), pincel (paintbrush), cicatriz (scar), etc.
+Think of words like hablar (talk), ordenador (computer), pincel (paintbrush) and cicatriz (scar).

 Any words that stray from this pattern will be conveniently marked with an accent—a little line above a vowel that lets you know to stress that syllable.
-See, for example, words like miércoles (Wednesday), dímelo (tell me), escocés (Scottish), habrá (there will be), etc.
+See, for example, words like miércoles (Wednesday), dímelo (tell me), escocés (Scottish) and habrá (there will be).

 In spoken Spanish, accent marks can be of crucial importance.
 Take, for example, the totally innocuous sentence “Como papas” (I eat potatoes.)
 Following the simple rules laid out above, we know that this sentence is pronounced, “Como papas.”